junepwk/Kickstarter-Analysis/README.md

 - Conclusion based on Goals:

 Campaigns with goals that are less than or equal to $4,999 have the highest chance of success, which makes sense considering it'll take less money donation to achieve their goal.
 In Louise's case, with a budget of over $10,000, based on the Kickstarter dataset, her campaign would have a 54% chance of succeeding and 46% chance of failing.
-I would suggest a thorough review of her budget itinery to cut out some expenses if she would like a higher chance of her campaign being successful.
+I would suggest a thorough review of her budget itinerary to cut out some expenses if she would like a higher chance of her campaign being successful.

 - Limitations of this dataset: